A swarm of replicated state machines

 The state machine

 Before we dive into the internals of the protocol, let’s first define the state machine that we’ll be dealing with.
 Nodes participating in the Internet Computer are grouped into units called subnet blockchains, or simply subnets.
-Nodes in the same subnet run their own instance of the core Internet Computer Protocol (i.e., they form an independent peer-to-peer network and reach consensus independently from other subnets).
+Nodes in the same subnet run their own instance of the core Internet Computer Protocol (i.e., they form an independent peer-to-peer network and reach consensus independently of other subnets).
 We’ll model as a state machine the computation that nodes in the same subnet perform.

 Inputs